Get Your Social Media Inbox To Zero

 When it comes to monitoring, the social media tool supports Twitter, Facebook and Instagram, on both mobile and desktop.

-With one, single app, you'll be able to monitor incoming messages from three of the most popular networks - and probably the ones generating the most activity for you!
+With one, single app, you'll be able to monitor incoming messages from five of the most popular networks - and probably the ones generating the most activity for you!

 - Twitter Mentions